propelling-coding/Void-gaming-tutorial/README.md

 # Void-gaming-tutorial
 A tutorial for gaming on void Linux.

 This tutorial aims to help those who have just installed void, and would like to game.
 For reference, I have an RTX 3060 and an i9 10900k, and this tutorial is primarily meant for NVIDIA users.
-This tutorial will assume that you have just completed installing void, so will go all the way from driver installation (but feel free to skip to the relevant bits for your install) A quick sidenote - I am using niri and noctalia with lightdm, and everything works on this combo (with my hardware)
+This tutorial will assume that you have just completed installing void, so will go all the way from driver installation to playing games (but feel free to skip to the relevant bits for your install) A quick sidenote - I am using niri and noctalia with lightdm, and every game that I play works fine on this combo after following these steps.

 # Repositories